AG7GN/images/README.md

 - Raspberry Pi 3B, 3B+ or 4B.
 The 2GB version of the 4B is fine.
 - [Fe-Pi Audio Z Version 2 sound card](https://fe-pi.com/products/fe-pi-audio-z-v2)
-- Budd Churchward's ([WB7FHC](http://wb7fhc.com/index.html)) excellent DigiLink (REV C or later) or [Nexus DR-X](http://wb7fhc.com/intro.html) board
+- Budd Churchward's ([WB7FHC](http://wb7fhc.com/index.html)) excellent [Nexus DR-X](http://wb7fhc.com/intro.html) board.
+The DigiLink is no longer made.
-- 16GB or greater MicroSD card ([a 32GB card is best](https://raspberryinsider.com/what-the-largest-micro-sd-card-supported-the-by-raspberry-pi/)).
+- 16GB or greater MicroSD card ([a 32GB or larger card is best](https://raspberryinsider.com/what-the-largest-micro-sd-card-supported-the-by-raspberry-pi/)).
 I've found that the [SanDisk 32GB Extreme PLUS microSDHC](https://www.officedepot.com/a/products/225929/SanDisk-Extreme-PLUS-microSDHC-Memory-Card/) is very fast and reliable.
+Samsung and SanDisk are among the most reliable cards.
 - OPTIONAL: Speakers attached to Pi's built-in audio jack or an HDMI monitor with speakers if you want to monitor the radio's TX and/or RX or use Fldigi's audio alerts feature

 This image uses the default configuration for user __pi__: